Azure/azure-service-operator/docs/development.md

     AZURE_TENANT_ID=
     ```

-3. Open the Command Pallet (`Command+Shift+P` on MacOS or `CTRL+Shift+P` on Windows), type `Remote-Containers: Open Folder in Container...`, select the ```Azure-service-operator``` folder and hit enter.
+6. Open the Command Pallet (`Command+Shift+P` on MacOS or `CTRL+Shift+P` on Windows), type `Remote-Containers: Open Folder in Container...`, select the ```Azure-service-operator``` folder and hit enter.

-4. VSCode will relaunch and start building our development container.
+7. VSCode will relaunch and start building our development container.
 This will install all the necessary dependencies required for you to begin developing.

-5. Once the container has finished building, you can now start testing your Azure Service Operator within your own local kubernetes environment via the terminal inside VSCode.
+8. Once the container has finished building, you can now start testing your Azure Service Operator within your own local kubernetes environment via the terminal inside VSCode.

-**Note**: after the DevContainer has finished building, the kind cluster will start initialising and installing the Azure Service Operator in the background.
+**Note**: after the DevContainer has finished building, the Kind cluster will start initializing and installing the Azure Service Operator in the background.
 This will take some time before it is available.

-To see when the kind cluster is ready, use `docker ps -a` to list your running containers, look for `IMAGE` with the name `azure-service-operator_devcontainer_docker-in-docker...`.
+To see when the Kind cluster is ready, use `docker ps -a` to list your running containers, look for `IMAGE` with the name `azure-service-operator_devcontainer_docker-in-docker...`.
 Using that image's `CONTAINER ID`, use `docker logs -f CONTAINER ID` to view the logs from the container setting up your cluster.

-6. Use `kubectl apply` with the sample YAML files to create custom resources for testing.
+9. Use `kubectl apply` with the sample YAML files to create custom resources for testing.
 For eg., use  `kubectl apply -f config/samples/azure_v1alpha1_azuresqlserver.yaml` from the terminal to create a SQL server using the operator.
 `kubectl describe SqlServer` would show the events that indicate if the resource is created or being created.

 ## Step-by-Step for developing a new operator using the generic controller